Uark-Paynter/Software-Engineering---Team-14-Project/README.md

 Python Traffic Generator
   python3 ptg.py

-[NOTICE:]
-There is a chance that after extracing the zip, the broadcaster files are automatically labeled as .txt files.
-These files need to have no extension in order to work, so renaming to exclude the extension may be needed.

 [Credits]
 UI for this project was made by Dylan.
 Database connection and connections were made by Bryan and Jeremiah.